CanglongCl/International-Marketing/2 The Political, Legal, and Regulatory Environments.md

     - In Great Britain, cars returning from France bring in an average 80 bottles of wine
 - Companies like Amazon, Google, and Apple attempt to limit tax liability by shifting location of income

-## Seizure of Assets
+## Seizure`没收` of Assets

-- Expropriation-governmental action to dispossess a foreign company or investor
+- Expropriation-governmental`政府没收` action to dispossess`剥夺` a foreign company or investor
   - Compensation should be provided in a “prompt, effective, and adequate manner”
-- Confiscation occurs when no compensation is provided
+- Confiscation`没收` occurs when no compensation is provided

-- **Nationalization**-a government takes control of some or all of the enterprises in an entire industry
+- **Nationalization** - a government takes control of some or all of the enterprises in an entire industry
   - Acceptable according to international law if:
     - satisfies public purpose
     - includes “adequate payment”